The BDSM Training

 - Never play when you are angry

-Always keep your BDSM sessions at a point where you feel comfortable and safe both mentally and emotionally.
+Always keep your BDSM sessions at a point where you feel comfortable and safe physically, mentally, and emotionally.

 BDSM is simply another way to bring excitement into a relationship – both sexual and non-sexual.
-The turning over of one’s ‘power’ to another allows you to experience all the sensations that you want, while being given the power to guide someone on a journey to exceed their expectations of themselves is also gratifying.
-All of it must be done in a safe and controlled manner.
+Turning over one’s ‘power’ to another allows you to experience all the sensations you desire while being given the power to guide someone on a journey to exceed their expectations of themselves.
+However, all of it must be done in a safe, controlled, and consensual environment.

 Please know this is only the intro to the minicourse.